New Jersey Corporation

 Skip the state fees!
 Get a New Jersey corporation and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes New Jersey corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get New Jersey corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in New Jersey

 To start a corporation in New Jersey, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Incorporation (also referred to generally as a “Certificate of Formation” or “Public Records Filing”) with the New Jersey Division of Revenue and Enterprise Services.
 You can file this document online.
 The filing costs $125 to file.
 Once filed with the state, this document formally creates your New Jersey corporation.

 Per NJ Rev Stat § 14A:4-1 (2019), every New Jersey corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your certificate wherever possible to ensure maximum privacy.